If you are at least 17 years old, you may apply for a Nail Specialty license based on:

 The Department of State may waive the New York State schooling requirement if you can document an equivalent level of schooling from another state or country.
 You must submit all three of the following documents (foreign language documents must be accompanied by an English translation certified true and accurate by the translator):

 (2) a school transcript listing subjects and hours completed;

 (3) a current, original Certification of Licensure from your state board or, if not licensed, a current Certification from your state's board verifying the hours claimed.

 After your application is reviewed and accepted, you will also be required to pass both the New York State written and practical examinations to obtain a Nail Specialty license in this state.
 You will receive information that explains the exam process in detail.

-Such evidence must be presented in legible form and in English.
-If a translation is provided, it must be certified as true and accurate by the translator.
-After your application is reviewed and accepted, you may obtain a Nail Specialty license in New York State without examination or further education.
+After your application is reviewed and accepted, you may obtain a nail specialty license in New York State without examination or further education.